Guide to life insurance loans

 When to borrow money via a policy loan

-Policy loans are often the preferred way to access cash value, for a number of reasons which we will explain below.
+Policy loans, which allow policyholders to borrow money against the cash value component of their life insurance policy, are often the preferred way to access cash value, for a number of reasons which we will explain below.
 However, before we do so, you should know that there are typically three other ways to make use of the cash value of a permanent life policy:

 Life Insurance Loans: Advantages